 What are the challenges to cloud adoption?
 Here are the questions we hear most often, along with security solutions to help restart your cloud engine and put you in the fast lane.

 Nearly half (48%) of organizations have a multi-cloud strategy.
 On average, organizations use three different cloud service providers (CSP), and 28 percent are using four or more.
-While using more than one cloud service provider may be necessary and even beneficial, doing so can make security seem more challenging.
+While using more than one CSP may be necessary and even beneficial, doing so can make security seem more challenging.

 Cohesive governance is key: Each CSP may have different security abilities and requirements.
 And frequent releases of new features and updates means that, like the clouds in the sky, your enterprise cloud environment is continually changing.